 - One-on-one training to prepare an employee for a promotion

 - Business book club where members discuss and learn from key business books

 Once you’ve got your employee development program in place, get your staff excited about it.
 Let them know how much you value them and how much you want to help them succeed professionally.
 Whether they take you up on the development opportunities and stay with your company for years or use that training for the next step in their careers, you want to be supportive, either way.

 As your professional development program grows, get input from those that have participated in it to see how you can improve it in the future.
 This feedback will be important for helping you with employee retention.

-Now that you’ve proven your smarts, get even smarter by signing up for our Business Information Zone.
+Now that you’ve proven your smarts, get even smarter by signing up for our Compliance Portal.
 It’s a free tool that will keep your corporation or LLC compliant by reminding you of important deadlines and fees due.